 Research

-Over several decades of use in diverse scientific and engineering fields, evolutionary optimization has acquired a reputation for being a kind of universal acid—a general purpose approach that routinely procures useful solutions to optimization problems with rugged, dynamic, and stochastic cost functions over search spaces consisting of strings, vectors, trees, and instances of other kinds of data structures.
+Over decades of use in diverse scientific and engineering fields, evolutionary optimization has acquired a reputation for being a kind of universal acid—a general purpose approach that routinely procures useful solutions to optimization problems with rugged, dynamic, and noisy cost functions over search spaces consisting of strings, vectors, trees, and instances of other kinds of data structures.
 Remarkably, despite years of research, the means by which evolutionary algorithms work is not well understood.

 Keki M. Burjorjee

-To appear in Foundations of Genetic Algorithms Conference 2013
+Foundations of Genetic Algorithms Conference, 2013

 • Generative Fixation: A Unified Explanation for the Adaptive Capacity of Simple Recombinative Genetic Algorithms [website]